 She rounded a corner, seeing the flickering glow of a fireplace.
 Someone was there.

-It was getting dark outside now and the glow of the fireplace was drawing her near.
+It was dark in the manor, but the glow of the fireplace was drawing her near.

 She stepped into the room with grave caution.